SOFC

 Field trials are ongoing with a number of German utilities within the Callux programme.

 CFCL have established a marketing base and powder plant in the UK as well as a manufacturing facility in Germany.
-They have supplied demonstration versions of their Netgen micro CHP package to energy utilities in Australia, New Zealand. and Germany.
+In 2008 they supplied demonstration versions of their Netgen micro CHP package to energy utilities in Australia, New Zealand. and Germany.

-CFCL recently announced collaboration agreements with Gaz de France (France), EWE (Germany), and EON (UK) as well as boiler manufacturers Brunns (DE), Gledhill (UK) de Dietrich (France), and Paloma (Japan).
+CFCL now have collaboration agreements with Gaz de France (France), EWE (Germany), and EON (UK) as well as boiler manufacturers Brunns (DE), Ideal (UK) de Dietrich (France), and Paloma (Japan).

 Electrical efficiencies greater than 60% have been demonstrated.

-A UK based developer with a "low temperature" SOFC using a supported membrane which claims to overcome the challenges of thermal cycling.
+A UK based developer with an intermediate (5-600ºC) temperature SOFC using a metal supported cell which claims to overcome the challenges of thermal cycling.
 However, this also means that it requires external reformation implying additional cost, complexity and loss of efficiency.

 Availability